-- (a) The Director may decline to permit the use of the NASD arbitration forum if the Director determines that, given the purposes of NASD and the intent of the Code, the subject matter of the dispute is inappropriate, or [for other reasons if extraordinary circumstances exist] that accepting the matter would pose a risk to the health and safety of arbitrators, staff, or parties or their representatives.
-Only the Director or the President of NASD Dispute Resolution may exercise the Director's authority under this Rule. - (b) Disputes that arise out of transactions in a readily identifiable market may be referred to the arbitration forum for that market, if the claimant agrees.
+(a) The Director may decline to permit the use of the NASD arbitration forum if the Director determines that, given the purposes of NASD and the intent of the Code, the subject matter of the dispute is inappropriate, or that accepting the matter would pose a risk to the health and safety of arbitrators, staff, or parties or their representatives.
+Only the Director or the President of NASD Dispute Resolution may exercise the Director's authority under this Rule.

+(b) Disputes that arise out of transactions in a readily identifiable market may be referred to the arbitration forum for that market, if the claimant agrees.